 Reporting on output and outcome performance measures is provided by an online application maintained by the Council.
-This web-based system focuses on tracking and reporting the performance metrics, baselines, and targets for each measure using interactive graphs, charts, and maps.
-This system augments an existing monitoring tool for administrative performance measures.
+This web-based system focuses on tracking and reporting performance metrics, baselines, and targets for each measure using interactive graphs, charts, and maps.
+In addition, the website includes the tracking of administrative performance measures.
 Taken together, reporting on program actions, outputs, and outcomes provides informative, transparent, and accessible performance data about the Delta.

 Delta Plan implementing agencies and the public can view the status of performance measures and understand the science-based story each measure tells about reaching the coequal goals and managing complexities within the Delta.
+NOTE